Manufacturing

 Brewery Solves Labor Shortage with Employees with Disabilities

-Jerry Moore acquired Knee Deep Brewing Company a few months after it was founded in 2010.
-Initially using a contract brewing facility in South Lake Tahoe, the brewery shipped kegs to bars and restaurants just over the Nevada border in Reno.
+Jerry Moore acquired Knee Deep Brewing Company in 2010, initially using a contract brewing facility in South Lake Tahoe to make beer and ship kegs to bars and restaurants just over the Nevada border in Reno.
 Fast-forward to 2013, when operations moved to its current home, a 37,000 square-foot, 40 BBL brewhouse with multiple 120 BBL fermenters.
+Unfortunately, labor shortages have been a persistent challenge.

 The Challenge: A Reliable Workforce